 Helping DMV Employees: DMV employees are able to learn the new system in a few weeks, rather than 18 months.
-Technology staff find it easier to understand the modern technology, and are more successful supporting fewer systems.
+Technology staff find it easier to understand the modern technology and are more successful supporting fewer systems.

-Going Forward: With the new STP in place, and success of OLIVR, expectations of Oregonians, the Legislature, and DMV management are higher.
-DMV is now planning for more services including online Driver License renewal and online proctored knowledge testing.
-With new technology realized, they are implementing an imaging-upfront business process that will reduce reams of paper used at DMV HQ, and allow staff to process transactions electronically, wherever they may be.
-Oregon DMV is now a place of continuous process improvement, and initiates engagement from all of its employees and stakeholders, to better understand its future direction.
+Going Forward: With STP in place, and the success of OLIVR, expectations are high.
+DMV now offers more self-service options including online Driver License renewal (May 2021), self-service kiosks (coming in 2022) and online proctored knowledge testing (coming in 2023).
+Oregon DMV is now a place of innovation and continuous process improvement, and initiates engagement from its employees and stakeholders, to better understand its future direction.
 New technology implemented through this project enables Oregon DMV to triumphantly enter the 21st century.